-The term “Naturopathy” was coined in the late 1800’s to describe the American and European health movements that emphasized natural methods in the treatment of disease.
+The term “Naturopathy” was coined in the late 1800’s to describe a vital branch of health care that emphasizes natural methods in the treatment of disease.

 The guiding principle of naturopathic medicine is the Latin phrase Vis medicatrix naturae… “Let nature be the force of your medicine.”
 These medicines include general diet, vitamins, minerals, botanical preparations, homeopathic remedies and natural prescription medicines such as antibiotics and hormones.

 The 6 Principles of Naturopathic Medicine

 The practice of naturopathic medicine emerges from six principles of healing.
 These principles are based on the objective observation of the nature of health and disease.
 These principles stand as the distinguishing marks of the Naturopathic profession:

 The healing power of nature — vis medicatrix naturae

 The body has the inherent ability to establish, maintain, and restore health.
 The healing process is ordered and intelligent.
 The physician’s role is to facilitate and augment this process, to identify and remove obstacles to health and recovery, and to support the creation of a healthy internal and external environment.